SureDeveloping/Boardgame-Bar-Bonn/README.md

 ### Learning Materials
 - All content from Online Course in Full Stack Software Developmen especially videos about Portfolio Project 1 and ReadME from Code Instituet
 - Block for selecting fonts on This site was built using [elementor.com](https://elementor.com/blog/font-pairing/?utm_source=google&utm_medium=cpc&utm_campaign=13060922353&utm_term=&gad_source=1&gclid=CjwKCAiA-vOsBhAAEiwAIWR0TZQxN-AIz1eyDNUQYOHhJu9RspMr5r1hzE4jfTebOFsn_Fm1NPbsWhoC6N8QAvD_BwE)
+- How to build a website in german https://www.youtube.com/watch?v=9Byz4KfxCa4

 ### Acknowledgments
 I like to Thank the follow person for the help during the project:
 -   My Code Institute Mentor Anthony Ugwu
 - The Tutor Support team at Code Institute

-This project is for educational use only and was created for the Code Institute Module of User Centric front end development Created by Stephan Sure
+** This project is for educational use only and was created for the Code Institute Module of User Centric front end development
+Created by Stephan Sure **